evoila/osb-backup-agent/README.md

 |/restore|PUT| See Restore below |Trigger the restore procedure for the service.|
 |/restore/{id}|GET| - |Returns the status of the requested restore job.|
 |/restore|DELETE| See Job deletion body below |Removes a result of a restore job.|

-Following status codes can be expected for multiple endpoints:

 ### Backup ###